Srivasu-U/Interpreter/Notes/v2-Notes.md

 - **Check: What is formal proof of correctness for parsers?**
 - The idea is to get a minimal parser that works with Monkey, is extendible and a good starting point.
 - What does a parser that work correctly mean?
 Accurate production of an AST that conveys the right information.
 This is where design comes in.
 Refer this [link](https://stackoverflow.com/questions/16066454/parsing-which-method-choose) and the first answer to find how design can impact the parser used.
+- All of our parsing functions are going to follow this protocol: start with current token being the type of token you’re associated with and return with current token being the last token that’s part of your expression type.
+Never advance the tokens too far.

 ## AST used in this project
 - The initial structure of the AST as put forth in [ast.go](/ast/ast.go) is as follows